athomasoriginal/com.betweentwoparens/src/pages/blog-posts/002-what-the-reagent-component.md

 - React's strategy for [distinguishing class and function components](https://overreacted.io/how-does-react-tell-a-class-from-a-function/).
 - JavaScript "classes"

-<aside class="blog-post__note">I assume readers have a level of familiarity with ClojureScript, JavaScript and React.
+<aside class="blog-content__note">I assume readers have a level of familiarity with ClojureScript, JavaScript and React.
 Please also note that understanding Reagent at this level is not required to be productive in Reagent.</aside>

 ## A Pseudoclassical Pattern